cea-hpc/modules/doc/source/modulefile.rst

 :file:`modulecmd.tcl` required to interpret the modulefile.
 If a version number doesn't exist, then :file:`modulecmd.tcl` will assume the *modulefile* is compatible.
 Files without the magic cookie or with a version number greater than the current version of :file:`modulecmd.tcl` will not be interpreted.
+If the :mconfig:`mcookie_version_check` configuration is disabled the version number set is not checked.

 Each *modulefile* contains the changes to a user's environment needed to access an application.
 Tcl is a simple programming language which permits